BNasmith/PTForsyth/PTFWorkofChrist.md

 in which it is cultivated and has its effect.
 Therefore, those who are opposed to the Church most bitterly are yet not prepared to make a total desert.
-But they put all kinds of organisa- tions, fancy organisations and fancy religions, in its place.
+But they put all kinds of organisations, fancy organisations and fancy religions, in its place.
 Take the great movement in the direction of Socialism.
-Take the Socialist pro- grammes that you find so plentifully every- where.
-What do these various organisations mean ?
-What do all these organisations mean which profess to embody human brotherhood, and are represented by Trades Unions, Co- operation, Fraternities, Guilds, Socialisms?
+Take the Socialist programmes that you find so plentifully everywhere.
+What do these various organisations mean?
+What do all these organisations mean which profess to embody human brotherhood, and are represented by Trades Unions, Cooperation, Fraternities, Guilds, Socialisms?
-What is it they all confess ?
+What is it they all confess?
 That some social vehicle there must be.
 You cannot promote
 Anarchy itself without associations for the purpose.
-So that the very existence of these rival organisations is a confession of the one fundamental principle of the Church, namely,
+So that the very existence of these rival organisations is a confession of the one fundamental principle of the Church, namely, [8]{.pagenum}

-8 THE DIFFERENCE BETWEEN

 that the human ideal, that religion in the true sense of the word, cannot do without a social habitation.
 They put in their own way